Petra Kelly at 75: Histories, Legacies, and Contemporary Meanings of Transnational Ecological Politics

 Conveners: Andreas Jünger (RCC) and Stephen Milder (RCC)

-Petra Kelly, social activist, co-founder of the West German Green Party, and recipient of the Right-Livelihood Foundation’s Alternative Nobel Prize, has been the subject of renascent popular interest.
-A recent novel has dramatized her life, she features prominently in histories and documentary films.
-She has also become an important figure for ecological activists in many parts of the world.
+Petra Kelly, social activist, co-founder of the West German Green Party, and recipient of the Right-Livelihood Foundation’s Alternative Nobel Prize, has been the subject of renascent interest.
+A recent novel has dramatized her life and she is featured prominently in histories and documentary films.
+She remains an important figure for ecological activists in many parts of the world.

-Interest in Kelly is well suited to a world beset by a rapidly escalating climate crisis, which reinforces the need to think—and to act politically—beyond borders.
-The interlinking of grassroots struggles, the celebration of bottom-up activism, and a growing reliance on indigenous knowledge, all contain echoes of Kelly’s politics.
+Kelly’s work is well suited to a world beset by a rapidly escalating climate crisis, which reinforces the need to think—and to act politically—beyond borders.
+The interlinking of grassroots struggles, the celebration of bottom-up activism, and a growing reliance on indigenous knowledge all contain echoes of Kelly’s politics.
 Kelly advocated an alternative, holistic politics based in nonviolence and love.
 Her biography spanned the Atlantic inspiring her to see emancipatory struggles all over the world as interlinked.
 Her prefigurative approach entailed a close connection between words and deeds, causing her to back Bundestag speeches up with direct action protests on the floor of the parliament, across the Iron Curtain, and around the globe.